-For drama teachers ‘building relationships with the wider community’ and ‘connecting to the world’ is our mantra and this is one company that we can access and build a relationship with.
+For drama teachers ‘building relationships with the wider community’ and ‘connecting to the world’ is our mantra, and this is one company that we can access and build a relationship with.
 (Read Padua College’s comments on “20 Lazzis in a Hat” on Homunculus’s Website for motivation.)
 This is one expert who creates theatrical performances and produces a theoretical discourse that informs his practical work.
 Drama teachers know that theatre helps us to develop our creativity.
-The foundation for young Australia analysed 4.2 million job adverts for entry level jobs and found that there was a 150% increase in creative thinking and 65% increase in creativity.
-The link between drama and creative thinking and creativity as explored in physical theatre are endless.
-As our education system increasingly puts an emphasis on science, technology, engineering, and math, we cannot forget the importance of art.
+The foundation for young Australia analysed 4.2 million job adverts for entry-level jobs and found that there was a 150% increase in creative thinking and a 65% increase in creativity.
+The link between drama and creative thinking and creativity, as explored in physical theatre, are endless.
+As our education system increasingly emphasises science, technology, engineering, and math, we cannot forget the importance of art.
 Let’s put the “STE(A)M” back in “STEM!”

 Through Physicality, our Body moves in rhythm with our verse.
 Students are taught control and discipline while developing core strength and physical fitness.
-As a ‘sit-down’ nation, exercise and discipline have shown to increase brain activity and functionality which ultimately transforms to engagement in our classrooms.
+As a ‘sit-down’ nation, exercise and discipline have shown to increase brain activity and functionality, which ultimately transforms into engagement in our classrooms.

 Finding something that delivers this Pedagogy while integrating areas of the National Curriculum in such an engaging way is exciting for our school and all schools across Regional and Remote Queensland.

-Amelia Jenkins, Principal, Flying Fish Point State School, QLD
+Amelia Jenkins, Principal, Flying Fish Point State School, Queensland.

 Clint Bolster and Homunculus continue to embody this, to this day; here, now in our twenty-first century, keeping alive the laughter, empowering school students of all ages within remote communities that are just as much a part of the fabric of the whole embodiment of the greater Australian community in being able to access the Arts, just as the city counterparts are able to do.
 Serving the traditions away from the digital screens, bringing people together in a ‘live’ setting particularly school children need the traditions of coming together as a student body, an audience and are able to participate and create as part of the Arts – this IS Homunculus.